 I exchange a few words with him.
 It's funny, he too was still Nusa Lembongan the day before, to film the surfers from over there.
 (This neighboring island of Bali is famous for its waves.)

 Baptism with Followers of Jesus

 Later, while I polish my tan after a refreshing splash in the waves (in well-supervised zone), I am pulled out of my torpor by songs.

 I raise my head, move my hand away from a "manicurist" who was redirecting her trajectory towards me to offer me her services, and discover a group of people, looking like boy scouts with their shorts and white socks in their sandals, accompanied by a guitarist very "Jesus is coming back" like in the film by Etienne Chatiliez.

 They sing in chorus, clap their hands.
 Sounds like a cult.
 When they finish singing, they close their eyes.
 They're obviously praying.
 Then they go together to the sea, surrounding a guy they're helping to ride the waves.
 I jump on my camera, twist myself into my sarong, and rush towards them.
 It's a baptism.

 I arrive a little late and have only time to make some shots from afar.
 A red guy with big teeth, noting my interest in the thing, tries to evangelize me by explaining to me the meaning of baptism.
 I thank him and pretend to be passionate about what he tells me, just to know who these people are.

-I end up having my info: "We are the Followers of Jesus.
-We are from all over the world, America, Australia, New Zealand ... » I'll leave it at that.
+I finally got my information: "We are the Followers of Jesus.
+We are from all over the world, America, Australia, New Zealand..."
+I'll leave it at that.
 I'm not sure if that's the name of their religious movement, or if it was just a way of explaining to me that they were Christians "disciples of Jesus" from all over the world...
 I am a miscreant, I remain a miscreant.